oasis-tcs/mqtt/mqtt-sn-2.0/prose/editorial-content-timetravel/content-autobahn.md

 #### 3.1.8.2 REGACK Flags

-The REGACK Flags is 1 byte field in Byte position 3 of the REGACK packet.
+The REGACK Flags is 1 byte field of the REGACK packet.

 The REGACK Flags field includes the following flag: